four43/admiral-cli/README.md

 //cli.params would be { 'cmd': 'add', 'flagName': true, 'nonPassed': false, 'optName': 'myExample' }
 ```

-This library should be quite tested, make sure to check out the tests directory for other examples.
+This library is well tested, make sure to check out the tests directory for other examples.

 ### CLI Options